MA Programs

 MA Non-Thesis Programs (45 credits)

-This program culminates in a publishable-quality research paper that normally, but not necessarily, flows out of a paper written for one of the graduate seminars or an independent reading and research course.
-Comparable to an article in a professional journal, the paper should focus on a clearly delineated research problem, demonstrating familiarity with the most important relevant scholarly work and the ability to carry out research and organize results.
+This program culminates in a paper that normally, but not necessarily, flows out of a paper written for one of the graduate seminars or an independent reading and research course.
+The paper should focus on a clearly delineated research problem, demonstrating familiarity with the most important relevant scholarly work.

 Students may elect to pursue either the standard sociology MA non-thesis program or they may couple it with one of four ‘options’ in 1) development studies 2) gender and women’s studies 3) medical sociology or 4) population dynamics.
 Such options enable students to acquire a cross-disciplinary specialization.
 Coursework and research paper foci requirements vary in accordance with the option selected.